 The Ins and Outs of GM Extended Warranties

-GM’s extended warranty works a bit differently than other automaker extended options, primarily because it is an actual extension for the existing factory bumper-to-bumper warranty.
-In the usual scenario, an automotive manufacturer will offer some kind of service contract in place of the factory warranty once it hits the expiration date.
+GM’s extended warranty works a bit differently than other automaker extended options, primarily because it is an actual extension for the existing factory bumper-to-bumper warranty that comes with new vehicles.

 Extended Limited Warranty

-No matter which General Motors brand of vehicle you drive, the limited extended warranty is just a basic extension of the factory bumper-to-bumper warranty, there isn’t much else the vehicle owner gets in terms of extra perks and coverage.
+No matter which General Motors brand of vehicle you drive, the limited extended warranty is just a basic extension of the factory bumper-to-bumper warranty.
+So, there isn’t much else that the vehicle owner gets in terms of extra perks and coverage.

 What We Like

 There are a couple of things that GM does well compared to other major automakers with its extended warranty options.
-First and foremost, it’s one of the few major players to offer a true extended warranty that just expands the basic coverage of the factory limited warranty rather than replacing it with a third-party option.
+First and foremost, it’s one of the few major players to offer a true extended warranty that actually expands the basic coverage of the factory limited warranty rather than replacing it with a third-party option.
 This means you can trust that the repairs — and the parts used — are approved GM OEM.